Quick Answer

 Seasonal decorations, event supplies, or promotional materials often get stored and forgotten.

-Ashley runs a gift shop that rotates displays throughout the year.
-She stores holiday packaging in labeled boxes.
-QR codes link to notes about quantities and condition.
-Before reordering, she scans the boxes to check what she already has.
+A gift shop that rotates displays throughout the year can store holiday packaging in labeled boxes with QR codes linking to notes about quantities and condition.
+Before reordering, scanning the boxes shows what is already in stock.

 This habit reduces duplicate purchases and storage creep.